 We give you an overview of the different medical induction procedures, their effectiveness, the risks and benefits and an explanation of the cascade of interventions.
 We also provide you with some common natural induction methods but are very cautious in encouraging women to try and bring on labour before baby is ready and the reasons why.

 Hypnobirthing Australia is not focussed on “natural birth at all cost.”
 Our program does not set women up with unrealistic expectations – because we know that all women are unique!
 We cannot all be cut from the same cloth so we can’t all expect to have a natural, pain free birth, although many who participate in our program actually do and our “birth stories” written by the parents are testament to that.
 However, special circumstances do arise, and the Hypnobirthing Australia program is about being able to ask all the right questions and making choices based on your own set of circumstances.
 We also have positive birth stories from couples who have had medical inductions, epidurals and caesareans who have used their hypnobirthing skills to remain positive and calm.

 So much more is included such as nutrition during pregnancy, delayed cord clamping, your choices in the birth of your placenta, skin to skin contact, bonding, breastfeeding and the immediate postpartum period.

 Our program is all about having a positive, calm birth no matter how your baby is born and being prepared, educated and confident.

-It is now obvious from the research, that independent childbirth education which covers all of the above areas is the gold standard in childbirth education…..and the Hypnobirthing Australia program ticks all the boxes!
+It is now obvious from the research, that independent childbirth education which covers all of the above areas is the platinum standard in childbirth education and antenatal classes…..and the Hypnobirthing Australia program ticks all the boxes!

 This is why I love this program so much and I am determined to share this with as many women as I possibly can, because your birth experience does affect your postpartum and bonding experiences and your subsequent births as well – I know this from first hand experience, but that’s a whole new blog article.